 Investing in essential garden tools will help get these jobs done efficiently.

-Give your lawn it’s last mow and spread an autumn fertiliser to add nutrients while also stopping the growth of weeds and moss.
-This is also a good time to lay new lawn while ground warm but not too wet
+3. Give your lawn it’s last mow and spread an autumn fertiliser to add nutrients while also stopping the growth of weeds and moss.
+This is also a good time to lay new lawn while the ground is still warm but not too wet

 And, with every job having the right garden tools to hand helps get things done more effectively and efficiently.
 A grumpy gardener who became frustrated with the garden tools in his shed decided to design his own.
-Today he has his own unique range of garden tools to keep flowerbeds weed free, hedges and roses neatly pruned back, leaves collected for the leaf composter, weeds and moss carpets removed from between paving and the garden kept tidy through the seasons.
+Today he, The Grumpy Gardener has his own unique range of garden tools to keep flowerbeds weed free, hedges and roses neatly pruned back, leaves collected for the leaf composter, weeds and moss carpets removed from between paving and the garden kept tidy through the seasons.

-If, like me you love to potter about in your garden, you would probably agree that the easiest way to tackle these jobs is with the correct gardening tools so you can enjoy the pleasure of transforming green space into a haven for wildlife and a place to relax and flitter away time during the warm days of summer.
+If, like me you love to potter about in your garden, you would probably agree that the easiest way to tackle these jobs is with the correct gardening tools.
+This then allows enjoy the pleasure of transforming green space into a haven for wildlife and a place to relax and flitter away time during the warm days of summer.